Adding more photos as I continue to test my laptop and WordPress.

 In the meantime, back to my blog saying welcome back … but there’s a but to consider 😍😍

-Things have changed while you have been away, so thought I could help you get up to speed in our post-Covid lives. (post-COVID as in ‘since it entered our lives’ rather than pre-COVID))
+Things have changed while you have been away, so thought I could help you get up to speed in our post-Covid lives.
+(Post-COVID as in ‘since it entered our lives’ as opposed to before we knew about COVID.)

 I don’t know what team you used to be in, or which team you supported (I’m a one-eyed Cantabrian actually) but since you’ve been away we’ve actually formed a huge team – most of us joined it and we call it the Team of 5 million.
 Our aim – to stomp out Covid-19 in New Zealand

 We’d love you to join our team even though you haven’t been through our initiation into the team – but more of that later.